ArtskydJ/trello-usable-json/readme.md

 #cli

 - Pipe in your JSON from trello.
-(E.g. if your board is `'https://trello.com/b/6xbOmILH'`, append `'.json'`.)
+E.g. `'curl https://trello.com/b/6xbOmILH.json'`.
+(To `curl`, I think the board must be public.
+You might have to save the file from your browser and pipe it in with `cat` on linux, and `type` on windows.)
 - It pipes out some JSON that is usable.
 - Wheeeeee!